wp-plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 2.03 =
+* increased compatability with other plugins
 = 2.02 =
 * added scan uploads directory function
 * improved compatability with other plugins, so that when replacing default plugin, advanced uplaoder is included